box-products/handbook/making-a-career.md

 - Principal Programmer

 While this is how we recognize mastery, it's by no means an expectation that everyone will start as a junior and end up as a principal.
-Box Products needs people and perspectives from all levels of skill.
+SALT Insure needs people and perspectives from all levels of skill.
 And for those who do end up progressing all the way through this path, it may well be a journey of many, many years, if not a decade+.

-But these titles make it clear to everyone where someone is in their career progression at Box Products.
-Note that these titles are about a particular role _at Box Products_.
-Someone may well have been a "Senior Designer" somewhere else with a different assessment criteria and a different workflow, and then still start at Box Products as a "Designer".
-We recognize mastery and titles at Box Products for the work done at Box Products.
+But these titles make it clear to everyone where someone is in their career progression at SALT Insure.
+Note that these titles are about a particular role _at SALT Insure_.
+Someone may well have been a "Senior Designer" somewhere else with a different assessment criteria and a different workflow, and then still start at SALT Insure as a "Designer".
+We recognize mastery and titles at SALT Insure for the work done at SALT Insure.

 Day to day, though, these titles aren't really much of a factor.
 It's not like they're printed on your HELLO MY NAME IS sticker at the meetups (not that we have those anyway!).
-But they do give newcomers another way of orienting themselves at the company and it gives everyone a clear way of tracking their personal career progression at Box Products.
+But they do give newcomers another way of orienting themselves at the company and it gives everyone a clear way of tracking their personal career progression at SALT Insure.

 You can see the specific titles and proficiencies expected for: